carloshvp/Public-notes/README.md

 ### VIM exit

 I hate Vim because I always forget how to use it.
-If I am ever trapped there, press "Esc" and write ":wq" and "Enter" so that it is saves and exit
+If I am ever trapped there, press "Esc" and write ":wq" and "Enter" so that it is saves and exit.

+To edit a file opened in VIM, press i

 ## VSCode tricks